This Is the Only Workout That Has Ever Kept Me Motivated

 If it’s ironic that I love living in high-energy urban environments, it’s only because I spent my formative years getting my hands dirty in nature.
 To be clear, I hardly grew up in the wilderness—more like the wilds of suburban New Jersey—but I spent as much time as possible outside, exploring the woods that bordered my home, catching newts in my neighbour’s creek, and building forts from branches with my little brother.
 Summers were spent barefoot at my grandparents’ lake house, where we picked wild blueberries and played hide-and-seek, lodging ourselves in the giant rock formations that make up the small island.
 These are my happiest memories, but they’re also so much more than that—they’re at the core of who I am.
 Finding pleasure and solace outside might as well be coded into my DNA.

-These days, I’m surrounded by more buildings than trees, and most of the time, I thrive off of the unflagging energy of the city—Los Angeles, these days.
+These days, I’m surrounded by more buildings than trees, and most of the time, I thrive off of the unflagging energy of the city—Los Angeles.
 But when I take the time to travel past the concrete and into the soil and grass, it’s like breathing the deepest, most satisfying sigh.
 Someone else lives in my childhood home now; soon I’ll visit that beloved lake house for the last time, too.
 But through all the impermanence of growing up, I’ve learned that aside from the company of my immediate family, returning to nature—no matter where I am—offers the most comforting semblance of home.

 I’ve also learned that it’s the easiest way to maintain my sanity.